Musicals, Mosaics, and Roman History in Salzburg, Austria

-On the occasion of my last Salzburg visit, more than 20 years ago, busloads of tourists bounced about the streets.
-They yodeled and tapped and merrily sang alle zusammen.
-Surrounded by the mountains and the lakes and the babbling brooks of Austria, it was easy (and fun!) to get into the von Trapp family groove.
+On my last visit to Salzburg, over 20 years ago, the streets were alive with busloads of tourists yodeling and singing alle zusammen.
+Surrounded by the peaks and babbling brooks of Austria, it was easy to fall into a von Trapp groove.
+This time, it was different.

-The von Trapp family from The Sound of Music.
+The von Trapp family in The Sound of Music.
 20th Century Fox (1965).

-“Groups of people don’t just break into song and dance like that in real life,” my true crime lover insisted.
+“Groups of people don’t just break into song and dance in real life,” she insisted.

-“That’s why musicals are so great,” I countered.
-“It’s something good.”
+“That’s exactly why musicals are so great,” I countered.
+“They’re something good.”

 It was good that we had another agenda: we were hunting Romans.